-Day S Signals Specifications Night Signals Remarks yaı nmar (21 ral System За region of squally weather storm may be forming 3b Distant cautionary signal )a A storm ha as formed 2b Distant warning signal a The port is weather s threatened by squally 5b Local cautionary signal a but it does danger is s threatened by a storm, s not appear that the as yet sufficiently great extreme measures of 4b Local warning signal.
-The existence of a storm can often be determined before its direction of motion can be fixed.
-In this case all those ports which the st could possibly strike are warned by signal a from a sto intensity, t the coast (or to the vill experience severe weather rm, of slight or moderate that is expected to cross to the south of the port east in the case of Yangon, and Diamond Island) 16b Local danger signal За from a sto intensity, t the coast vill experience severe weather rm, of slight or moderate that is expected to cross to the north of the port (or st in the case of Yangon and ) 17b Local danger signal 9a from a sto intensity, t vill experience severe weather orm, of slight or moderate that is expected to cross ear to the port 18b Local danger signal 0a from a sto expected south of th vill experience severe weather orm of great intensity that is to cross the coast to the ne port (or to the east in the angon, Pathein and Diamond 19b Local great danger signal
+Day Signals Specifications Night Signals Remarks Myanmar (21.II.1977) General System 16a There is a region of squally weather Distant cautionary 3b in which a storm may be forming signal 10a A storm has formed 2b Distant warning signal За The port is threatened by squally 5b Local cautionary weather signal 2a The port is threatened by a storm, 4b Local warning signal. but it does not appear that the The existence of a storm can often danger is as yet sufficiently great be determined before its direction to justify extreme measures of of motion can be fixed.
+In this precaution case all those ports which the storm could possibly strike are warned by this signal The port will experience severe weather 17a 16b Local danger signal from a storm, of slight or moderate intensity, that is expected to cross the coast to the south of the port (or to the east in the case of Yangon, Pathein and Diamond Island) 18a The port will experience severe weather 17b Local danger signal from a storm, of slight or moderate intensity, that is expected to cross the coast to the north of the port (or to the west in the case of Yangon and Moulmein) 19a The port will experience severe weather 18b Local danger signal from a storm, of slight or moderate intensity, that is expected to cross over or near to the port 20a The port will experience severe weather 19b Local great danger from a storm of great intensity that is signal expected to cross the coast to the south of the port (or to the east in the case of Yangon, Pathein and Diamond Island)

-Attachment to ANNEX II-E-2
+Attachment to ANNEX II-F-2